 Step 7: Notify parents about the SARC.

-Notify parents about the availability of the SARC.
+Notify parents about the purpose and availability of the SARC.
 Provide instructions about how the SARC can be obtained both through the Internet and on paper (upon request).
 The CDE recommends that schools have copies of the SARC available in the school office and at public forums, such as parent information events.